 Wait until spring to give the tree a good chance to grow.
 Look for a place to plant it where it will have the best chance to grow to its full potential.
 Within the first few years, the Mimosa hostilis can double in height from its first planting in the ground.

 The tree doesn't require much fuss, and fertilizer isn't recommended during the first year.
-Some gardeners swear by liquid fish fertilizer applied to the soil in a 1:10 ratio with water.
-Use 1.5 ounces of the fertilizer per 100 square feet.
+Some gardeners swear by liquid fish fertilizer applied to the soil in a 1-10 ratio with water.
+Use 1 1/2 ounces of the fertilizer per 100 square feet.

-Difficulties With Planting Mimosa Outdoors
+Issues With Planting Mimosa hostilis Outdoors

-The webworm and mites will make quick work of an otherwise healthy tree.
+Webworms and mites will make quick work of an otherwise healthy tree.
 Look for these pests early on before they attack the tender stem and get under the bark of the tree.

-Cottony cushion scale insects also enjoy the Mimosa's branches and leaves.
+Cottony cushion scale insects also enjoy the mimosa's branches and leaves.
 They look like soft, billowy piles of fluff on the leaves and stems of the mimosa.
 These can be particularly difficult to remove.

-A common problem that Mimosas have is fusarium wilt.
+A common problem that mimosas have is fusarium wilt.
 It can quickly kill the flowering tree when it is young and just starting to gain a foothold in its growth.

 The first sign of fusarium wilt is yellowing leaves.
-They will wilt at a rapid pace and fall off the tree.
+They will then wilt at a rapid pace and fall off the tree.
 The trunk may get a gummy liquid or white frothy foam that oozes from cracks or branches.
 Once the fungus has taken hold, it will show up in large spots of orange or pink on the bark as the tree withers away.